El-Mundo/Soundshop/README.md

 -----------------------------------------------------
-v.2.0 New Experimental Function (LAN Network Bokeh):
+v.2.0 New Function (LAN Network Bokeh):
 -----------------------------------------------------

 To use this function, please click the "LAN Bokeh" button on the file selection page.